|Sign Here . . . From There||Sign Here . . . From There||New Online Notarization Law||Rusty Adams||2018-02-20T06:00:00Z||tierra-grande||Legal Issues|

 Becoming an Online Notary

 Any Texas notary must be a resident of Texas, at least 18 years old, and must not have been convicted of a felony or crime involving moral turpitude.
-Texas notaries do not automatically become online notaries, and they may become (or remain) regular notaries without seeking appointment as online notaries.
+Texas notaries do not automatically become online notaries, and they may become (or remain) traditional notaries without seeking appointment as online notaries.
 Becoming an online notary requires a separate electronic application.
-The applicant must be a regular notary already (or a regular notary applicant).
-In addition to meeting all of the requirements to be appointed as a regular notary, applicants must provide an email address and further certify they will comply with the standards developed by the secretary of state for online notaries.
+The applicant must be a traditional notary already (or a traditional notary applicant).
+In addition to meeting all of the requirements to be appointed as a traditional notary, applicants must provide an email address and further certify they will comply with the standards developed by the secretary of state for online notaries.

 Responsibilities of Online Notaries